 Result: you dictate 40 meeting notes over two weeks.
 When your manager asks "what did the client say about timeline?" you search History for "timeline," find the relevant note in 3 seconds, and have the exact quote ready.

-Do this now: press Ctrl+H, browse your transcription history, search for a keyword from a recent note, and check your statistics to see how many words you've transcribed.
+Do this now: press Ctrl+H, browse your transcription history, search for a keyword from a recent note, and check the stats at the top of the panel to see how many words you've transcribed.